Top Pick: JessEm 08530

 Overview

-Like the dual hole doweling machine, this jig offers an easy to use, fast system that offers the strength qualities of a DOMINO joint but at a lower cost.
+Like the dual-hole doweling machine, this jig offers an easy-to-use, fast system that provides the strength qualities of a DOMINO joint but at a lower cost.

-And, for maximum flexibility, router bits are available to cut your own tenons for use in through joints or exterior projects.
+And, for maximum flexibility, router bits are available to cut your tenons for use through joints or exterior projects.

 Features